Zack Steffen: 2020–21 season: Return to City

 After City's second choice goalkeeper Claudio Bravo's contract expired, Steffen returned from his loan spell and was named in City's first team for the upcoming 2020–21 season.
 Steffen was included in the City squad for the first time in the opening game of the season against Wolves and made his debut only three days later, starting against Bournemouth in the League Cup third round, winning 2–1 at the Etihad Stadium.
 Steffen made his UEFA Champions League debut on December 9, 2020, against Olympique de Marseille in the last game of the group stage, keeping a clean sheet in a 3–0 win.

 Steffen made his Premier League debut in a 3–1 away win over Chelsea, replacing Ederson who had tested positive for COVID-19.
 He then went on to make his debut in the third round of the FA Cup a week later, keeping a clean-sheet in a 3–0 home win over Championship side Birmingham City.

 Steffen kept a clean sheet for City in their EFL Cup final win over Tottenham Hotspur on April 25, 2021.
 He became just the fifth American, and fourth goalkeeper, to win the League/EFL Cup.

 2021–22 season

 On November 4, 2021, Steffen signed a new long-term contract with City, keeping him at the club until 2025.
 On October 16, 2021, Steffen played his first league match of the season when City won against Burnley with 2–0 at home.
 On December 7, he made his second appearance in the Champions League during his career when City lost 2–1 to RB Leipzig at Red Bull Arena.
 On April 16, 2022, Steffen started in the FA Cup semi final at Wembley against Liverpool.
 He made a high-profile error, being tackled by Sadio Mané to give Liverpool a 2–0 lead.
 Liverpool would go on to win 3–2.

 2022–23 season: Loan to Middlesbrough

-On July 19, 2022, he joined EFL Championship club Middlesbrough on a season-long loan from Manchester City.
+On July 19, 2022, he joined EFL Championship club Middlesbrough on a season-long loan.

+Colorado Rapids

+On January 4, 2024, Steffen returned to the United States, joining MLS side Colorado Rapids on a three-year contract with an option for a further year.